Skip to main content

 xAPI provides advanced results tracking with the TinCan xAPI standard (version 1.0.2).
 Using the xAPI option, you can have the package that can be uploaded and hosted on your LMS while still taking advantage of advanced xAPI tracking.
 It also provides the possibility of tracking results to LMS on question and section levels.

 The progress is saved to LMS LRS, so if the course is accessed through the same LMS account from another device, learners will still see all their progress.
+The xAPI package automatically connects with the LMS LRS so you don’t need to configure LRS explicitly.

-Once the package is exported, you can upload it to your LMS.
 You can find the list of SCORM-compliant learning management systems here.

 Learn how to add a SCORM package to Moodle LMS here.